Easy DIY No Sew Bunny for Awesome Spring Decor

 We made this super cute bunny in just a few minutes from a cloth napkin!

-We’re going to show you how to create a no sew bunny that will fit right in with your spring decor this year.
+We’re going to show you how to create a no sew bunny that will fit right in with your spring decor this year and you’ll be able to whip it up in no time.

 Supplies (we used) For a DIY No Sew Bunny